Table of Contents

 Reciprocity

-True LPC reciprocity is rare.
+True LPC Reciprocity is Rare

 Some states recognize other states LPCs licenses but only because they have determined the LPC licensing requirements are similar.
 They may use the term reciprocity, but it is misnomer.
+For example, many aren’t aware that the TX counseling board does not have reciprocity with any other state.
+The PA Counseling Board does not have reciprocity with any other state.

 Endorsement is very different than LPC reciprocity.